learn-co-curriculum/phase-0-pac-1-booleans/README.md

 !!( 1 + 1 == 2 ) #=> true
 ```

-Now why would this ever be useful?
+Now, why would this ever be useful?
 Great question.
 To address this we need to
 take a slight tangent to discuss what counts as `true` and `false` in Ruby.

 ## Truthiness in Ruby